It is commonly believed that putting ice cubes in your wine is a faux pas; watering down and diluting the flavours of the wine.

 In Decanter’s ‘Confessions of a Sommelier’ series, putting ice cubes into white wine was often cited as the ‘most annoying customer habit’.

-However, several wineries have released wines to be served with ice, including Moët Ice Impérial Rosé NV launched earlier this year.
+However, several wineries have released wines intended to be served with ice, including Moët Ice Impérial Rosé NV launched in 2016 (see below), and Freixenet’s Ice Rosé.

 In some Mediterranean countries, it is also becoming more common to be offered ice when served white or rosé wine on restaurant terraces.